SamsKing/Game-of-Tic-Tac-Toe/README.md

 Hello Everyone,

-This is a game made on Js and Css.
+This is a game made on HTML, JS and Css.

 please have a look.